Sigered of Essex

 Sigered of Essex was the last king of Essex from 798 to 825.
 The son of Sigeric of Essex, Sigered became king when his father abdicated the throne.

 In 812 Sigered was reduced from king to duke by his Mercian overlords.
 In 825 he finally ceded the kingdom of Essex to Egbert of Wessex.

+There are some records of Sigered's possible vassalage to Wessex, but they are not very clear or conclusive.